hickeng/financial/README.md

 There is a shared version of the spreadsheet on Google Sheets.
 Go [here](https://docs.google.com/spreadsheets/d/1Q59L2TCA5f_4S5E2yOpQ3u6ZyxNyVbXjcsEArirWzYs/edit?usp=sharing), select `File->Make a copy`, then you can start entering data.
 If you want to use Excel instead of Google Sheets, or the binaries from the repo, see [Install](install.md).

 This entails:
-1. entering number of VMW shares and:
+1. entering number of VMW shares held through the merger for:
-   1. RSUs - many vest dates are already populated, but you may need to add `Market Value Per Share` if yours is absent
+   1. RSUs - enter `Release Date` and `Shares Issued` values per vest.
-   1. ESPP - almost everyone has the same offering periods, so only `Current Contributions` from the confirmations and your initial `Previous Carry Forward` value are needed
+   1. ESPP - enter `Grant Date`, `Purchase Date`, and `Shares Purchased` per period.
 1. details from eTrade transaction log - [instructions](usage.md#etrade-transaction-log)
    1. Shares (exchange for cash)
    1. Shares (tender payment)